manuGil/online-core/docs/source/radiometric-ops.rst

 .. attention::
    **Question.**
-   In which band on display do you expect a major difference in DN Values between water and land?
+   In which band on display do you expect a significant difference in DN Values between water and land?
 Use your knowledge on EM radiation.
 A bi or tri-modal trend in the histogram is an important clue.

 Task 15
    Use the histograms to identify approximate values for a *contrast stretch* which will enhance the contrasts between types of coverage on the part of ``tm25aug99_sub.img`` with land.
 Save the result using :guilabel:`Export As..` > :guilabel:`Rendered image`.
 Remove the resulting layer from the project.